erfangholami/Android-Solid-Services/docs/app.md

 ## How the App Works

-When a third-party app wants to use Solid, it binds to one of ASS's three AIDL services:
+When a third-party app wants to use Solid, it binds to one of ASS's AIDL services:

 ```
 Third-party app